anagha-google/composer2-basic-orchestration/02-prerequisites.md

 ## 5. Implement organizational policies

-Applicable for Google Customer Engineers working in Argolis; Modify/Apply/may not apply for your environment - check with your administrator.
+Applicable for Google Customer Engineers working in Argolis for this hands on lab.<br>
+Modify/Apply/may not apply for your environment - check with your administrator.

-a) Create variables for use further in the rest of project in cloud shell<br>
+### 5.1.
+Create variables for use further in the rest of project in cloud shell
 Covered in section 1.0

-b) Relax require OS Login
+### 5.2.
+Relax require OS Login
 ```
 rm os_login.yaml